cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/ansible.md

       * `additional_playbook_files`: A list of paths (relative to blueprint root) to include in the Playbook directory.
 Useful when overriding `executor` to `host_agent`.
       * `remerge_sources`: Update sources on target node.
       * `save_playbook`: Save the playbook after writing (do not delete temporary file).
       * `sources`: Your Inventory sources.
 Either YAML or a path to a file.
-If not provided the inventory will be take from the `sources` runtime property.
+If YAML, we will write the file and pass the temporary file to `ansible-playbook` command with `-i` flag.
+If a path, this argument is passed to `ansible-playbook` command with `-i` flag.
+If If not provided the inventory will be take from the `sources` runtime property.
       * `run_data`: Variable values.
       * `options_config`: Command-line options, such as `tags` or `skip_tags`.
 For more information on command-line options see [Common Options](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html#common-options).
 Remember, that Ansible CLI options interpolate with a dash `-`, whereas Cloudify YAML dictionary keys interpolate words with an underscore `_`.
 E.g. `skip-tags` becomes `skip_tags`.
       * `ansible_env_vars`: Environment variables in the executor environment.